Ayush1146/Mini_Project/1_Requirements/README.md

 # 4W's and 1'H

 ## What:
-* The process of calculating the resistance, tolerance and temperature coefficient of resistor was very complicated and time consuming.
+* The process of calculating the resistance and tolerance of resistor was very complicated and time consuming.
 ## When:
 * This issue occurs every time we have to calculate the characteristics of a resistor for applying it for some kind of application.
 ## Where: